-Unfortunately, many colleges and universities have yet to establish strong data management.
-This is a missed opportunity.
-Institutions can’t make use of the information they’ve gathered if they haven’t made sense of it.
+The unfortunate truth is that Institutions can’t make use of the information they’ve gathered if they haven’t made sense of it.

-To learn more about prioritizing data management at the collegiate level, we spoke with two of our own experts on the subject: Dan Antonson, Associate Director of Marketing Technology, and Vince Battista, Senior Director of IT Solutions.
-Their insights can help you discover how to make data management an achievable goal for your institution in 2020.
+To learn more about prioritizing data management at the collegiate level, we spoke with two of our own experts on the subject: Dan Antonson, Associate Director of Marketing Technology, and Vince Battista, Senior Director of IT Solutions about making data management an achievable goal for your institution.

 The problem of data without data management

 It’s not that schools aren’t interested in mining their data.
-A recent report from Educause actually indicates that most schools view analytics as important to their institution.
-But at most of these schools, data is still limited to reporting.
+But at many schools, data is still limited to reporting.

 “There is an overwhelming agreement among higher education senior leadership teams that they need to make ‘data-based decisions’ for the good of the entire university,” Battista says.
 “This has resonated for the last several years.
 But the end result is most institutions are realizing that without a solid governance plan for their data, the resulting reports could become worthless as the reliability of the data is questioned,” says Battista.